devennn/devennn.github.io/_posts/2020-01-20-python-logging-module.md

 title: Python logging module
 ---

-One of good debuging practice will be to test the theory.
-One of the testing method is to see the output.
-Function like print can be used.
-However, in large program, using print is not "developer fiendly" since it has to be placed and removed manually.

-Python has a built-in module called ```Logging``` that can be used to solve the problem.
+Python built-in module called ```Logging``` can be used to log everything that needs to be recorded.
 Common benefits of logging are:
 - Able to set logging level.
 Don't have to delete log function if not used.
 - Saving log messages to file.
 Useful if program is printing output to console.
 Preventing mixed message.